Data Architecture Principles

 Having Insight and Overview

-The question is also which data concepts and principles you need to have implemented at which maturity level because of your strategy and business model.
+The question is also which data concepts and principles you must implement at which maturity level because of your strategy and business model.
 This is all about the future state data architecture.

 The benefit of working with Concepts and Architecture Principles